 The funny thing is, I didn’t even know what the itinerary was going to look like before I got there.
 The one thing you need to understand is that every trip is going to have to be fluid and flexible because of when a nearby festival might be happening or you might be lucky enough to find out that a Donga stick fighting tournament is happening the day of.
 Just keep in mind that the order of things isn’t as important.

-If you’re looking for a starting ground for your adventures in Ethiopia focused on the Omo Valley, look no further!
+If you’re looking for a starting foundation for your Ethiopia itinerary focused on the Omo Valley, look no further!

 |Day 1: Addis to Arba Minch||Day 2: The Road to Jinka||Day 3: An Evening with the Mursi Tribe||Day 4: Accidental Donga||Day 5: Ari to Turmi||Day 6: Dimeka Market and Bull Jumping Ceremony||Day 7: Nyangatom and Karo Tribes||Day 8: Last Day in Omo Valley||Day 9: Rushing Back to Arba Minch|